mulias/elm-tigershark/README.md

 # elm-tigershark

-WIP/Exploratory project for generating typescript type declarations for elm programs.
+WIP/Exploratory project for generating TypeScript type declarations for Elm programs.
 Based off of `elm-typescript-interop`.

 ### Roadmap

-- [x] Setup typescript and elm project
+- [x] Setup TypeScript and Elm project
-- [x] Setup elm testing
+- [x] Setup Elm testing
-- [ ] Use `elm-syntax` to parse file contents and create basic type declaration
+- [ ] Use `elm-syntax` to parse main module source and extract relivent ASTs
-- [ ] Parse elm types into typescript types
+- [ ] Parse interoperable Elm types into TypeScript types
 - [ ] Add types for flags
 - [ ] Add types for all ports in file
 - [ ] CLI tool
 - [ ] Multi-module typing
-- [ ] Support pre-0.19 elm
+- [ ] Support pre-0.19 Elm
 - [ ] Refine port types to only include ports in compiled js

 ### Some notes